-The LEA may, at its discretion, communicate the substance of this agreement to organizations and groups expressing an interest in the law enforcement activities to be engaged in under this MOA.
+LEA may, at its discretion, communicate the substance of this agreement to organizations and groups expressing an interest in the law enforcement activities to be engaged in under this MOA.
 This MOA also describes the complaint procedures available to members of the public regarding actions taken by participating LEA personnel pursuant to this agreement.

-The LEA hereby agrees to coordinate with ICE regarding information to be released to the media regarding actions taken under this MOA.
-The points of contact for ICE and the LEA for this purpose are identified in Appendix C.
+The LEA hereby agrees to coordinate with ICE before releasing information to the media regarding actions taken under this MOA.
+The points of contact for ICE and CCSO for this purpose are identified in Appendix C.